 - Chinese Spring Festival Travel Rush:

 Regardless of this where they are, the Chinese people try their best to return homes to celebrate this festival with their families and friends just like the westerners’ people try to celebrate Christmas with their families.
 Also, some Chinese families travel together during the holiday period of the New Year.
-On the occasion of the Chinese New Year, the world’s largest annual migration(which is also named as the Spring Festival Travel Rush) seen and nearly about 3 billion trips made through by airplane, train, bus, and ships.
+On the occasion of the Chinese New Year, the world’s largest annual migration(which is also named the Spring Festival Travel Rush) was seen, and nearly about 3 billion trips were made by airplanes, trains, buses, and ships.

 - Families Reunion Dinner At Chinese New Year Occasion: